nullgr4vity/react-redux-todo/README.md

 - Navigate to sample `http://localhost:3000/simple.html`

 ## Scope
-Two dimensional todo list with todos organized around groups.
+Two dimensional todo list where todos are assigned to particular groups.

 ## Picture